makaizo/vr-gadget-remote-controller/README.md

-# VR Gadget Controller
+# VR Gadget remote Controller

-A C# application for controlling VR gadgets via MQTT using the Beebotte platform.
+An application that sends commands from a VR device to an edge device via MQTT to control hardware.

 ## Features